cnobile2012/python-thunderborg/PAIR-BT.rst

    asked and hit the enter key the LED will turn to a dark blue and you are done.

-If things `bluetoothctl devices` shows a device but you can't pair it follow these steps exactly.
+If the `bluetoothctl devices` shows a device but you can't pair it follow these steps exactly.

 .. code-block:: console